How to Set Boundaries with your Members

 Are you able to turn these miscommunications – these overstepped boundaries – into useful content for your member base?

-- Run a monthly Q&A call, where people can submit questions in advance or ask live.
+- Run a live member Q&A call, where people can submit questions in advance or ask live.
 That way, if somebody does send you a message privately, you can channel them towards the details for submitting a question.

 - Create a member feedback process and incorporate it into your offering.
 Instead of batting away ad hoc messages, you could include a ‘once per month’ feedback session for your members